commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/return/request.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/return/request.ts)_

-## `cl-triggers return:restock ID`
+### `cl-triggers return:restock ID`

-Send this attribute if you want to restock all of the return line items.
+Send this attribute if you want to restock all of the return line items..

 ```
 USAGE